zacharias1219/decentralized-fiver/README.md

 # Web3 SAAS Data Labeling Platform

 ## Overview
-This project demonstrates the creation of a full-stack Web3 SAAS application in 6 hours.
+This project demonstrates the creation of a full-stack Web3 SAAS application.
 The application leverages Solana blockchain and Web3.js to build a data labeling platform where users can post data for labeling, typically by individuals in developing nations, and facilitate micro-payments using cryptocurrency.

 ## Features
 - **Data Labeling Platform:** Allows users to upload data that needs to be labeled and pays workers for labeling this data.